infolis/infolis.github.io/about/goals.md

 To formalize this, we will develop an ontology, reusing the DDI-RDF Discovery Vocabulary developed by the Data Documentation Initiative.
-The resulting improvements of the search process and the reusability of the links in general will also be a focus of the project.
+The resulting improvements of the search process and the reusability of the links in general are also a focus of the project.